NclRSE-Training/hpc-intro-rocket/episodes/20-cluster.md

 ---
-title: "Working on a remote HPC system"
+title: "Working on an HPC system"
 teaching: 25
 exercises: 10
 ---